 While Osborn’s rules set out to ensure that brainstorming occurs without a hitch, things, of course, don’t always go according to plan.
 There are slight disadvantages that come with what is deemed a traditional brainstorming session.
 I’ll elaborate…

-A traditional brainstorming session, or the brainstorm method most of us are familiar with, looks a little like this: a group of people gathered together in a space where they can freely share ideas on a particular topic.
+A traditional brainstorming session, or the brainstorming method most of us are familiar with, looks a little like this: a group of people gathered together in a space where they can freely share ideas on a particular topic.
 There is usually one person facilitating the session, who is responsible for writing down the ideas shared by members of the group.
-Popular writing formats include mind-mapping, and listing.
-In the brainstorming session, people are encouraged to divulge ideas when something pops into their head.
+Popular writing formats include mind-mapping and listing.
+In the brainstorming session, people are encouraged to divulge ideas when something pops into their heads.
 There is no sequential order for how ideas are disclosed.

 Speaking of own ideas, brainstorming isn’t just a group activity…

-There are also other types of approaches you can try that go beyond the traditional brainstorm method.
+There are also other types of approaches you can try that go beyond the traditional brainstorming method.

 Brainstorm methods have evolved and now come in several variations.
 No longer limited to the conference-style, group discussions with ideas being blurted out spontaneously, there are other types of brainstorming examples that can be applied if you find that the traditional method doesn’t quite fit your requirements.
 These include:

 If yours is a team that is usually influenced by the same one or two people, then the stepladder technique is one worth looking into.
-It combines both an individual and group aspect, and is ideal for medium sized brainstorming groups.
+It combines both an individual and group aspect and is ideal for medium-sized brainstorming groups.
 Here’s how it works: You start with the facilitator explaining the topic or question to the whole team.
 Once everything is clear, everyone but two members leaves the room and discusses their ideas.
-Then, one member comes back into the room, and shares their thoughts and ideas on the topic BEFORE the first two spiel theirs.
+Then, one member comes back into the room and shares their thoughts and ideas on the topic BEFORE the first two spiel.
 Repeat this until everyone outside is back in the room.

-An alternative to the usual yelling-out-ideas, brainwriting is a process that asks participants to write down their ideas individually instead of saying them out loud.
+An alternative to the usual “yelling out ideas”, brainwriting is a process that asks participants to write down their ideas individually instead of saying them out loud.
 Once a few minutes of writing about the chosen topic or question has passed, participants pass their sheets of paper onto someone else in the team, who then reads and adds new ideas.
-This repeats for about 15 minutes or so, and then the facilitator collects the papers, and uses them for immediate discussion.
-By writing ideas down instead of saying them out loud, this technique increases the chance of more ideas being generated as you will have full participation from even the most shy team members.
+This repeats for about 15 minutes or so, and then the facilitator collects the papers and uses them for immediate discussion.
+By writing ideas down instead of saying them out loud, this technique increases the chance of more ideas being generated as you will have full participation from even the shyest team members.